-This panel will discuss the transition from immediate crises management to long-term strategies.
 What are the lessons from 2023's "shocks" in terms of natural disasters, such as the earthquake in Turkey and northern Syria, the droughts in southern Europe or the destructive fires on Maui?
-As we move from crisis management to long-term strategies, what can we expect from forecasting and scenario building?
+As we move from crisis management to long-term strategies, what can we expect from forecasting methods?

 14:30-15:30: Visionary Institutions for Crisis Prevention

 How adaptable are our institutions in crisis situations?
 Do we need "crisis ministries"?
-How do global discussion forums (such as the United Nations Climate Change Conference, the World Economic Forum, and the Munich Security Conference) help prepare for the future?
-Which institutional gaps should be filled before the end of the decade?
+How do global discussion forums (such as the UN Climate Change Conference, the World Economic Forum, and the Munich Security Conference) help prepare for the future?
+Which institutional gaps need to be filled before the end of the decade?

 15:45-16:45: Fostering a Future with Intergenerational Solidarity

 Rather than as an impending socio-political "tsunami," we should see demographic change as an opportunity for collective action.
 This panel is about reinterpreting the crisis narrative of the "aging society".
-Instead of "boomers versus zoomers", it should be all for each other!
-Solidarity between generations can increase resilience.
 What are promising examples of solidarity and "crisis learning" between generations?

-Maja Lunde is an international bestselling writer of "Climate Fiction".
+Novelist Maja Lunde is the international bestselling writer of "Climate Fiction".
 Her work has succeeded in making the climate crisis palpable to readers worldwide and made her the most successful Norwegian author of her generation.
 "The History of Bees" is sold in 40 languages and topped the bestseller list in Germany in 2017.
 Her newest book "Lukkertid" ("Shutter Time") imagines a demographic utopia - or dystopia.

-Maja Lunde will discuss with us if there is a reason for optimism in a world of crises.
+Journalist Shelly Kupferberg will discuss with Maja Lunde if there is a reason for optimism in a world of crises.
 Is an optimistic attitude naïve or urgently needed?
 What can, what must artists do, to help us face hardship?
 How can literature and culture move us past crisis thinking?

 ↑ go to top of the page ↑